Capital Fund Management

-Capital Fund Management (CFM) is a global asset management company based in Paris with staff in New York City, London, and Sydney.
+Capital Fund Management (CFM) is a global asset management company based in Paris with staff in New York City and London.
 CFM takes a scientific and academic approach to finance, using quantitative and systematic techniques to develop alternative investment strategies and products for institutional investors and financial advisers.
-CFM has over 240 employees worldwide and manages $10 billion as of July 2022.
+CFM has approx. 350 employees worldwide and manages $15 billion as of Aug 2024.

 History

 Founded in 1991 by Jean-Pierre Aguilar and Bruno Combier, CFM merged in 2000 with Science & Finance, a company founded in 1994 by Jean-Philippe Bouchaud as the research arm of CFM and an early pioneer in quantitative and systematic investment strategies.
 CFM's longest running programs use a multi-strategy, multi-asset approach to investing.
 In 2013 CFM broadened its offering with a range of alternative beta programs applying quantitative and systematic techniques to well-documented alternative investment strategies.

 People

 Since the death of Jean-Pierre Aguilar in July 2009 the company has been managed by Jean-Philippe Bouchaud, Philippe Jordan, Marc Potters and Jacques Saulière.
 Laurent Laloux joined the board in 2017.